-The easiest way to apply wax using a machine buffer or polisher is by using a liquid wax.
-Liquid wax is easy to apply to the applicator pad and will make it easy to spread a thin, even coat across the surface of your car.
+The easiest way to apply wax using a machine buffer or polisher is by using a liquid wax – in my personal experience/opinion/preference.
+When compared to other car waxes, like wax paste or carnauba wax, liquid wax is the easiest type of car wax to apply to an applicator pad and will make it easy to spread a thin, even coat across the surface of your car.

 Although you may use whatever liquid wax you prefer, Meguiar’s makes a great liquid wax which is commonly used with machine polishers.